 How to add shortcuts to Siri

-With Siri Shortcuts, you can assign quick actions, but the feature is still in beta, so there is not much you’re able to do with it at the moment.
-For now, you can customize voice commands to trigger a specific action like View Recent Photos.
+With Siri Shortcuts, you can assign quick actions.
+For example, you can customize voice commands to trigger a specific action like View Recent Photos.
 To create voice commands, go to Settings > Siri & Search > My Shortcuts and tap Add Shortcuts.
 From there, you can choose from ones that Siri recommends based on your activity or create your own by tapping the plus sign.

 How to enable trackpad mode